mahiriart/Auract/README.md

 Inside it you will find auspice and microreact folder.
 In microreact folder there will be a .tsv file open it and will have the name of your dataset and a microreact url just open it in your favorite webbrowser.

-And in Auspice folder you will find .json file drag and drop it at [auspice.us](https://auspice.us/) to see result.
-If you used a matrix you will also see a .html file which is the the table you can display in an webbrowser it will also be displayed in auspice if using my custom build.
+And in Auspice folder you will find a json file drag and drop it at [auspice.us](https://auspice.us/) to see result.
+If you used a matrix you will also see an html file which is the table for the matrix it will also be displayed in auspice if using my custom build.

 [![License GPL v3](https://img.shields.io/badge/license-GPL%20v3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0.en.html)